 Many SU services will continue to run online so please try and contact us via email in the first instance.
 Instead of dropping into the office or calling us, general enquiries should be sent to firstname.lastname@example.org and a member of our team will respond.

-If you are coming to The Anson Rooms for a coronavirus test, please be aware there are a number of changes in place to help make the spaces safe for students and staff:
+If you are coming to The Richmond Building, please be aware there are a number of changes in place to help make the spaces safe for students and staff:

-The Bristol SU Living Room is currently closed but will re-open from the 19 April 2021.
-It will then close on 10 June 2021 for planned extension works, and re-open on 10 September 2021.
+The Bristol SU Living Room in Senate House is currently closed while extension works are completed.
+It will re-open on 10 September 2021.

-All Bristol SU events will be taking place online.
-You can keep up to date with all digital events taking place on our What's On pages.
+Bristol SU events are all being held in line with coronavirus guidance.
+You can keep up to date with all events taking place on our What's On pages.

-We have recently released our Roadmap out of lockdown which lists the key dates that student groups can start to meet in-person again.
-These dates are subject to change depending on government guidance.
+Student groups are beginning to run events in-person according to government guidance on group numbers and social distancing.
 Student group leaders will continue to receive updates from Bristol SU on what is possible and how their group can continue to run.

 Guidance for student group committee members is available online and will continue to be updated regularly.